Territorial Army (India): Role

+Expanding scope

-At the time of its inception, the TA was well-received by the Indian Army, Navy ann Air Force, but the concept was eroded and confined to some infantry and departmental units of the Indian Army.
+At the time of its inception, the TA was well received by the Indian Army, Navy and Air Force, but the concept was eroded and confined to some infantry and departmental units of the Indian Army.
 Former Indian Army colonel and columnist Balwan Singh Nagial wrote the "expansion of the regular army certainly overshadowed the concept of TA.
 Instead, it should have happened the other way around, keeping in view the cost-effectiveness of TA".
 In February 2020, General Bipin Rawat stated "TAisation of defence forces" is a way to reduce the cost of running the military.
 After the restructuring of the Indian Armed Forces by introducing the Chief of Defence Staff and the Department of Military Affairs in March 2020, the TA's focus expanded to include more operational and intelligence-gathering roles to cut costs of the Indian Army.
 In 2020, the TA was in a phase of gradual expansion.

+In July 2022, the TA started recruiting Mandarin-language graduates as officers as part of an effort by the Indian Army to increase its expertise in Mandarin and Tibetology amid the 2020–2022 China–India skirmishes and efforts of China's People's Liberation Army to recruit Hindi interpreters for posting in Tibet Autonomous Region.